dustinpfister/blog_posts/_posts/threejs-edges-geometry.md

 While I am at it in this section I will also be taking a closer look at the attributes of an Edge Geometry and compare it to the source geometry that I am giving it.

 ### 3.1 - The attributes of Edge Geometry appear to be position only

+If I look at the attributes of a raw result from the THREE.SphereGeometry constrictor I have position, normal, and uv attributes with that.
+These three attributes are the core set of attributes that I would want to have if I am using a geometry with THREE.Mesh.
+When I pass this raw sphere geometry to the Edges Geometry constructor it would seem that the only attribute that an Edge Geometry has is a position attribute.
+This would make sense if edge geometry is intended to just be used with constructors such as THREE.LineSegements, or in this section THREE.Points.

 ```js
 (function () {